kristenkinnearohlmann/supabase-sveltekit/README.md

 - Run `npm run dev` to generate new types
 - May need to create root `tsconfig.json` to direct to the `svelte/tsconfig`
 - May need to add paths to lib paths to `CompilerOptions/path` in `svelte/tsconfig`
-- May need to create `env.d.ts` to declarer types for environment variables
+- May need to create `env.d.ts` to declare types for environment variables
 - <https://app.supabase.com/project/gyvgqvivdzupochjckdp/settings/api>
 - <https://supabase.com/docs/guides/getting-started/tutorials/with-sveltekit>